binxiong/ansible-mapr_aws_bootstrap/README.md

 Role Variables
 --------------

 Configuration is pulled in from a dictionary.
 Please look at `defaults/main.yml` for an example.
+Copy that file to `vars/main.yml`, and edit it.
+In particular, make sure you update your AWS keys, keypair and security groups.
+The rest have reasonable (for me) defaults.

 Dependencies
 ------------

-python module boto (python AWS library)
+python module boto (python AWS library) installed locally.

 Example Playbook
 -------------------------